piotr-cz/cockpit-sql-driver/README.md

 ## Drawbacks

-Cockpit doesn't provide public API to register custom databse drivers so this addon monkey-patches Cockpit Driver selector client (_MongoHybrid Client_).
+Cockpit doesn't provide public API to register custom database drivers so this addon monkey-patches Cockpit Driver selector client (_MongoHybrid Client_).
 This means that there is no guarantee that this addon will work in future versions of Cockpit.